VRLabs/Selective-Animation/README.md

 * Add the bool ``SelectiveAnimation/IsSelected`` to your FX controller.
 * When the system is pointing at a player, the bool will be ``True`` only for the player it is pointing at.
 * Use the bool as a transition condition to make animations visible to only the one player.

+## Additional notes

+* VRChat uses Final IK v1.9.
+If you are using a different version you may experience differences in behavior when testing with Final IK.

 ## Performance stats